MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ### Create an Azure Container Registry instance

 Because Quarkus is a cloud native technology, it has built-in support for creating containers that run in Kubernetes.
 Kubernetes is entirely dependent on having a container registry from which it finds the container images to run.
-AKS has built-in support for Azure Container Registry (ACR).
+AKS has built-in support for Azure Container Registry.

-Use the [az acr create](/cli/azure/acr#az-acr-create) command to create the ACR instance.
-The following example creates an ACR instance named with the value of your environment variable `${REGISTRY_NAME}`:
+Use the [az acr create](/cli/azure/acr#az-acr-create) command to create the container registry instance.
+The following example creates a container registry instance named with the value of your environment variable `${REGISTRY_NAME}`:

 ```azurecli
 az acr create \